wyfo/apischema/docs/performance_and_benchmark.md

 ### Passthrough options

-Some JSON serialization libraries support natively types like `UUID` or `datetime`, with sometimes faster implementation than *apischema* one — [orjson](https://github.com/ijl/orjson), written in Rust, is a good example.
+Some JSON serialization libraries natively support types like `UUID` or `datetime`, sometimes with a faster implementation than the *apischema* one — [orjson](https://github.com/ijl/orjson), written in Rust, is a good example.

 To take advantage of that, *apischema* provides `apischema.PassThroughOptions` class to specify which type should be passed through, whether they are supported natively by JSON libraries (or handled in a `default` fallback).